Correlated decoherence in a common environment activated by relative motion: Experimental relevance and possible implementations

+The corresponding source-stability target lies below $\Delta f_m$, and both scales are set by the device linewidths.
+Increasing $\Gamma_\phi$ broadens the crossover and enhances the subthreshold tail.
+The smoother onset reduces the precision of locating its center.

-Beyond this concrete implementation, it is useful to compare the threshold scale across other platforms.
+Beyond this concrete implementation, it is useful to compare characteristic velocity and length scales across other platforms.
 Representative parameter regimes across these systems are summarized in Table~\ref{platform_parameters}.
 For Bose--Einstein condensates and cold-atom systems, characteristic velocity scales lie in the mm/s range, while the relevant obstacle and healing-length scales are of order microns to submicrons; the values listed in the table are adopted from Refs.~\cite{Leboeuf2001,Wilson2022,Desbuquois2012}.
 In graphene and plasmonic systems, representative propagation velocities span the $10^{6}$--$10^{7}\ \mathrm{m/s}$ range, while confinement and screening lengths are typically on the scale of tens of nanometers; the corresponding table entries are based on Refs.~\cite{In2022,Goldflam2015,Carbotte2012,Anglhuber2025,Wagner2014}.
-Together, these values enable a unified comparison of the threshold mechanism across physically distinct systems.
+These values enable a comparison of characteristic scales across physically distinct systems.

-Using these representative parameters, Figure~\ref{platform_comparison} shows the universal threshold behavior of the motion-activated decohering channel.
-All curves exhibit the same threshold at $v=2u_\phi$, confirming that the activation mechanism is governed primarily by boundary kinematics, rather than by microscopic details of the environment.
-In synthetic implementations, the same dimensionless control parameter is obtained by interpreting $v$ as the modulation phase velocity generating the effective Doppler shift.
-The quantitative differences above threshold reflect the platform-dependent propagation length, confinement, screening, and spectral weight of the relevant bosonic modes.
+Using these representative parameters, Figure~\ref{platform_comparison} shows the normalized resonant contribution of the motion-activated decoherence channel within the identical-dispersion model.
+The common alignment of the curves at $v/(2u_\phi)=1$ follows from the chosen model and normalization.
+For general dispersions, the onset is determined by the spectral-overlap criterion in Eq.~\eqref{general_velocity_threshold}.
+In synthetic implementations, $v$ denotes the phase velocity of the modulation that generates the effective Doppler shift.
+The onset position and above-onset line shape depend on the platform-specific dispersion, linewidth, and spectral weight.

-For ultracold atomic systems, this trend is qualitatively consistent with experimental observations of critical velocity: dissipation and heating remain weak below threshold but rise sharply once the relative velocity exceeds a system-dependent critical value \cite{Raman1999,Onofrio2000,Engels2007,Desbuquois2012}.
-This behavior is commonly associated with the onset of collective excitations such as phonons or vortices, closely paralleling the opening of the resonant channel in the present framework.
+For ultracold atomic systems, experimental observations of critical velocities provide a qualitative analogy.
+Dissipation and heating remain weak below a system-dependent threshold but rise once phonon or vortex channels become accessible \cite{Raman1999,Onofrio2000,Engels2007,Desbuquois2012}.
+This motion-induced activation is associated with Landau- or nucleation-type thresholds, and motivates the ultracold-atom comparison in Fig.~\ref{platform_comparison}.